pieye/nimbus-ros/README.md

 ## 2. Configure [ROS to run accros multiple machines](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)

 The following diagram shows the possible architectures for using your Nimbus 3D.
-The ROS driver "nimbus_ros" is running on the Raspberry Pi and publishes the pointcloud.
+The ROS driver "nimbus_3d_driver" is running on the Raspberry Pi and publishes the pointcloud.
 In this guide the ROS master is also running  on the Pi, but it could run on any other machine in your local network.
 The Pointcloud is afterwards visualized on another Computer with a Display connected e.g. Laptop.
 Your algorithms to process the captured data can run locally on your Raspberry or any other device in the local network.

 <img src="./assets/nimbus_ros.png" align="center">